Blatko1/anytag/README.md

 ![Difference between clicks](assets/clicking_usage_high_res.gif "Using the Anytag item")

+> Try pressing `F3 + B` in-game to see the hitbox of the floating text.

 ## TODO

 - FIX maybe: when the *Anytag* item is being shot out from a dispenser